o1-labs/o1js/README-dev.md

 ### OCaml Bindings

-The OCaml bindings are located under `src/bindings`, and they specify all of the low-level OCaml code that is exposed to o1js.
+o1js depends on Pickles, snarky, and parts of the Mina transaction logic, all of which are compiled to JavaScript and stored as artifacts to be used by o1js natively.
+The OCaml bindings are located under `src/bindings`.
 See the [OCaml Bindings README](https://github.com/o1-labs/o1js-bindings/blob/main/README.md) for more information.

 ### WebAssembly Bindings

-The WebAssembly bindings are built using Rust's `wasm-pack`.
-Ensure you have it installed and configured correctly.
+o1js additionally depends on Kimchi, which is compiled to WebAssembly.
+Kimchi is located in the Mina repo, under `src/mina`.
+See the [Kimchi README](https://github.com/o1-labs/proof-systems/blob/master/README.md) for more information.

 ## Development